LostInCompilation/RangeBasedForLoop-WithCounter/README.md

 ```

 ### Reverse counting direction
 Currently in development.
-Will be added i8n the next few days.
+Will be added in the next few days.

 ## Count function overview
 The `count` function provides different overloads for usage with different types.
 The general usage is `count(Container, Offset, Reverse)`: